philogicae/torrent-search-mcp/README.md

 This method uses Docker to run the server in a container.

+compose.yaml is configured to bypass DNS issues (using [quad9](https://quad9.net/) DNS).

 1. Clone the repository (if you haven't already):
 ```bash
 git clone https://github.com/philogicae/torrent-search-mcp.git
 cd torrent-search-mcp
 ```
-2. Create your configuration file by copying the example and add your passkey:
+2. Create your configuration file by copying the example and add your passkey (optional):
 ```bash
 cp .env.example .env
 ```